Find Product

 • Harder to keep track of changes and claims

-• Can work for businesses with just one vehicle
+• Works for businesses with just one vehicle

 • Less flexibility for shared drivers or mixed usage

-For businesses with two or more vehicles, fleet insurance usually offers better control, simpler administration, and more flexibility than managing separate policies for every vehicle.
+For businesses with two or more vehicles, fleet insurance usually offers better control, simpler administration and more flexibility than managing separate policies.

-Fleet insurance is typically more cost-effective and easier to manage than individual vehicle policies when you have two or more vehicles.
-Instead of insuring each vehicle separately, a fleet policy allows you to cover multiple vehicles under one renewal, often reducing admin time and overall cost.
-However, individual policies may still suit very small fleets or low-risk drivers where flexibility is more important than simplicity.
+Fleet insurance is typically more cost-effective and easier to manage than individual vehicle policies when a business runs two or more vehicles.
+Instead of insuring each vehicle separately, a fleet policy covers multiple vehicles under one renewal, cutting admin time and overall cost.
+Individual policies still suit very small fleets and low-risk drivers where flexibility matters more than simplicity.

 Feature Individual Vehicle Insurance Fleet Insurance

-Cost Per Vehicle Often higher per vehicle Bulk discounts available
+Cost per vehicle Higher per vehicle Bulk discounts available

-Cover Consistency May vary between policies Uniform cover across fleet
+Cover consistency Varies between policies Uniform cover across fleet

-Fleet insurance simplifies everything into one policy, giving you a single renewal date, consistent cover across all vehicles, and often access to bulk pricing discounts.
-It also allows for more flexibility, including options like any driver policies and easier mid-term changes.
+Fleet insurance pulls everything into one policy.
+One renewal date, consistent cover across every vehicle, and access to bulk pricing discounts.
+The policy also opens up flexibility on driver options (named or any-driver) and supports easier mid-term changes as the business grows.

-If your business operates two or more vehicles, fleet insurance is often the most efficient and cost-effective solution.
+If your business runs two or more vehicles, fleet insurance is usually the most efficient and cost-effective option.

 Compare Fleet Insurance Quotes